apache/apex-core/docs/application_development.md

 ------------------
 Affinity Rules in Apex provide a way to specify hints on how operators should be deployed in a cluster.
 Sometimes you may want to allocate certain operators on the same or different nodes for performance or other reasons.
 Affinity rules can be used in such cases to make sure these considerations are honored by platform.

-There can be two types of rules: Affinity and Anti-affinity rules.
-Affinity rule indicates that group of operators in the rule should be allocated together.
+There can be two types of rules: Affinity and anti-affinity rules.
+Affinity rule indicates that the group of operators in the rule should be allocated together.
 On the other hand, anti-affinity rule indicates that the group of operators should be allocated separately.

 ### Specifying Affinity Rules
 A list of Affinity Rules can be specified for an application by setting attribute: DAGContext.AFFINITY_RULES_SET.
-Here is code snippet for setting Affinity rules for an application in populateDag method:
+Here is an example for setting Affinity rules for an application in the populateDag method:
 ```java
 AffinityRulesSet ruleSet = new AffinityRulesSet();
 List<AffinityRule> rules = new ArrayList<>();